-If you want to walk naturally beautiful spots in Japan, where do you go?
-On this page, I will introduce 15 hiking spots.
-It is almost impossible to narrow down to 15 like this.
-However, these 15 spots are very nice, so please read it if you like.
-Most of the 15 spots have easy way to go.
-However, there are also some hard courses such as Mt.
+If you want to fully experience Japan’s natural scenery, wind, and light, we recommend walking in places rich in nature – hiking.
+On this page, we present 15 of the best hiking trails.
+Narrowing it down to 15 like this is difficult.
+This is because there are many places in Japan that are rich in nature.
+However, these 15 spots are really very nice, so please come and visit us.
+Most of the 15 spots are easy to reach.
+However, there are also hard courses such as Mt.
 Fuji and Oze.
 Please choose according to your purpose.

 Table of Contents